scarr05/claude-skills-pub/README.md

 ## Quick Start

-### For Claude.ai Users (Projects)
+### For Claude.ai Users

-1. Create a new Claude Project
-2. Add the skill files to your project's knowledge base:
+1. Add the skill files to a zip file:
    - `SKILL.md` (main skill file)
    - `references/` folder (all reference files)
+2. Goto users > settings > capabilities, scroll to skills and click Add
+3. Select upload a skill passing in the .zip file created earlier.
+4. Ensure the radio button is selected on that skill
-3. Ask Claude to create diagrams:
+3. Ask Claude to create diagrams from with a chat. :

 ```
 Create an AWS architecture diagram showing a 3-tier web application
 with ALB, ECS, and RDS across two availability zones.
 ```

-### For Claude API / Claude Desktop (MCP)

-Add the skill files to your system prompt or use as reference materials in your prompts.

-### For Anthropic Workbench

-Paste the contents of `SKILL.md` into your system prompt, with reference files as needed.
+## Hints & Tips

+Provide the claude chat context, i've had good results disucssing the architecture requirments and asking for a wireframe or mermaid diagram of the architecture first, then calling for the skill to convert into a drawio file.

 ## Repository Structure